mjchao/Tractor-Card-Game/README.md

 If there is no trump suit, then all dominant cards are of the same power.
 If there is a trump suit, then the dominant card of that trump suit becomes more powerful than dominant cards of a non-trump suit.
 This is the one catch that was mentioned in the first paragraph.

+##Trumping and Over-Trumping a Dump
+If somebody dumps some cards, and multiple players wish to trump it, the rules of determining the winner are as follows: 1) If the dump contained a tractor(s), whomever plays some trumps with the highest tractor wins.
+2) If the dump contained no tractors, but it contained pairs, whomever plays some trumps with the highest pair wins.
+3) If the dump contained no tractors or pairs, it must contain single cards, and whomever plays some trumps with the higest single card wins.

+For example, suppose somebody dumped 6-6-7-8-9-9 of a non-trump suit.
+Suppose player 1 trumps with 3-3-5-5-8 and player 2 trumps with 2-2-7-10-10.
+Player 2 wins the competition because his pair of 10s is the highest pair.
+It does not matter that his pair of 2s was lower than player 1's pair of 3s, or that player 2's 7 was lower than player 1's 8.
+Only the highest matters.

 ##Starting the First Round
 An attentive reader may be wondering about the mechanics of the first round, as the defenders have not been determined.
 Typically, the game begins by selecting a random card from the deck and taking its remainder whend divided by 4 to determine who draws first.
 If the remainder is 1, the person who selected the card draws first.
 If it is 2, the person 1 spot counterclockwise from the person who selected the card draws first, and so on.
 For example, if the south player picks a random card, J (11), and takes its value modulo 4, s/he would get 3.
 This corresponds to the person two spots counterclockwise down, which would be the north player.